-Parenting Orders are orders made by the Court that deal with the arrangements for a child or children when parents have separated.
+Parenting Orders are formal arrangements made by the Court that deal with the arrangements for a child or children when parents have separated.
 Following separation, Parenting Orders can be made by agreement between the parties by way of ‘Consent Orders’, or after a Court hearing.

-In making Parenting Orders, the Court takes into account the best interests of the child/children.
+In making Parenting Orders, the Court takes into consideration the best interests of the child/children.

 Parenting Orders can cover:

 Do not get caught out!
 There is a difference between a Parenting Plan and a Parenting Order.
 Although a Parenting Plan may be tendered to a Court as evidence, it is not a legally enforceable agreement.
 We can advise you on how to make your Parenting Plan into an agreement that can be enforced by the Courts if it is breached.

 A parenting plan is a voluntary agreement between the parties that concerns the parenting of a child.
 It must be written, signed and dated.
 A parenting plan can cover the same issues as parenting orders might, such as who the child will live with and who will have parental responsibility for the child.
 Parties other than the parents, such as grandparents, can be included in a parenting plan.